 The Observer Research Foundation provides internships for scholars/students from diverse backgrounds, with mandatory English language skills, to work on a range of projects of national and international importance in key research areas.
 Interns may be asked to participate in a variety of activities, including research, writing, and organizing seminars and conferences that support the goals of the programme they are assigned to.
 The objective of the internship is to provide opportunities for scholars/students to gain practical experience in research and publishing analytical work.
 International students would gain exposure to the policy processes and research activities within India.
 The internship also allows ORF the opportunity to interact with young scholars and develop longer professional associations.

-You should expect to spend about £1250 for eight weeks - this covers costs for food and accommodation, as well as local travel.
-There are no programme fees payable to Camvol.
+You should expect to spend about £1550 for eight weeks - this covers costs for food and accommodation, as well as local travel.
+This includes the £300 programme fee payable for Camvol support.

 Vaccination and other medical costs have NOT been included in estimated costs, and applicants should take this into account while planning their budgets.
 If you intend to travel for recreation and tourism, these costs will be additional, so please budget accordingly.